 Energy storage, sometimes referred to as electricity storage, is as the name suggests, the storage of energy.

 Energy storage works by capturing electricity produced by both renewable and nonrenewable resources and storing it for discharge when required.
 The solution allows users to come off the grid and switch to stored electricity, at a time most beneficial, giving greater flexibility and control of electrical usage.

 The electrical energy grid requires a balance between supply and demand.
 At times of low demand, when there is excess supply energy it can be stored for use at times of high demand, with low supply, thus adjusting to provide the required balance between supply and demand.

-This approach is especially effective with renewable generation, which has a volatile output capacity.
+This approach is especially effective with renewable generation, which is intermittent by its nature.
 Solar and wind, for example, generate little amounts of power in the absence of sunshine or wind.
 Energy storage is able to smooth out the supply from these sources to provide a more reliable supply that matches demand.
 This allows organisations to maximise renewable generation, therefore energy storage can play an integral role in a business’ journey towards carbon neutrality.

 At times of unexpected increases in demand on the grid, energy storage can be used to discharge power back to the electrical supply network very quickly to provide additional supply to help meet demand.
 By businesses contributing to this process of balancing the demand it alleviates the pressure from the grid and for this assistance contracts are offered.

 Driven by advances in technology, the traditional model of electricity provision is being replaced by a smart, flexible energy smart grid powered by energy storage, demand side response (DSR) and inter-connectivity.